ilonatommy/DLR_FacialEmotionRecognition/README.md

-# DLR_FacialEmotionRecognition
+# Deep Reinforcement Learning in emotion recognition
-Deep Reinforcement Learning in emotion recognition on pictures
+Deep Reinforcement Learning in emotion recognition on pictures based on the article "Image Classification by Reinforcement Learning with Two-State Q-Learning" (https://arxiv.org/pdf/2007.01298.pdf).